Madame-Aehm/CAB-Project-3-Spikes/spike1/notes.md

 ## Transpiling

 **Transpiling** refers to the process of "translating" Typescript into plain JavaScript.
+Typescript is what is known as a **development tool**.
 Web browsers can't read Typescript alone, it only exists to help the developer write better code.
 So before a project can be deployed, the Typescript transpiler will generate equivalent `.js` files for all your `.ts` files.
 For a larger React project, this will happen on build before we deploy, but let's look at a smaller scale example.

 Create an `index.ts` file.
 Have it log a simple string to the console.
 When we run the command `tsc index.ts`, this file is transpiled into JavaScript, and a `.js` copy of the file is generated.
 If we look inside, it looks the same.
 But what if we use some more complicated JavaScript functionality, such as an asynchronous function?